nbw/web/content/blog/posts/2018-05-16-review-efficiently.md

 To put it in another way, <u>be mindful of when something has entered long term memory or is still in your short term memory</u>.

-So what's the solution?
+What you _could_ do instead:

-1. Review the ones you know well later and less frequently than the ones you're struggling with
+1. Review what you know well less frequently than the ones you're struggling with

 2. You'll probably need to make a new list of words that are only in your short term memory

+3. Don't forget to review old lists, as a refresher

 This sounds tedious right?
 I agree; making new lists over and over again takes a lot time and mental energy.